 This type of work is used to improve strength and properties of soil or rock in a specific area; for example, grouting cracks in rock or soil for dam construction, grouting to improve stability of soil for excavation or drilling purpose in a specific area.

-In 2019, the Company did not have any revenues from this type of work while in 2020, the Company's revenue from this type of work accounted for 0.18%.
-Also, in 2021, the Company recorded no revenues from this type of work.
+In 2020, the Company have revenues from this type of work accounted 0.19 while in 2021 and 2022 did not have any revenues from this type of work.